Kunal-Sharma816/Encryptor/README.md

 Currently, we are focusing on developing the front-end of the Secure File Storage System using React.js and Tailwind CSS to create an intuitive and responsive interface.
 Alongside, we are exploring additional options to enhance the application, with a focus on improving security, user experience, and scalability.

 ## Conclusion
 The Secure File Storage System aims to address the growing need for secure data storage solutions in an increasingly digital world.
 By leveraging advanced encryption techniques and a user-friendly interface, this project not only safeguards sensitive information but also empowers users to manage their data with confidence.
-As we continue to develop and enhance the application, our goal remains to provide a reliable, secure, and scalable platform for file storage that meets the highest standards of data protection
+As we continue to develop and enhance the application, our goal remains to provide a reliable, secure, and scalable platform for file storage that meets the highest standards of data protection.